lcanoi/App-Web-Ejemplo/README.md

 This project is a React.js App, and the node_modules folder is not included, so you have to create an application
 \[ npx create-react-app my-app ]
 and replace the rest of the files/folders with those corresponding to the project in order to run it.
+The app is run with \[ npm start ] while in the project folder directory.